wp-plugins/wp-headlineanimator/readme.txt

 None avaliable.
 If you want to see it in action, look at http://my.stargazer.at/starblog.gif

 == Todo ==
-* internal upload for the background image
+* internal upload for the background image - maybe gallery implementation?

 == Bugs ==